IntlAssocCompAndPhil/iacapconf.org/index.md

 ## Workshop proposals

-For a workshop proposal, please provide (a) a short abstract (approx. 200-300 words) describing the workshop in such a way as to be displayed in the conference program.
-Please add (b) a  long abstract (approx.) 1000 words that describes and justifies the  symposium topic in more detail.
-We also ask that you upload (c)  a set of short abstracts for each paper in the workshop.
+For a workshop proposal, please provide:
+* (a) a short abstract (approx. 200-300 words) describing the workshop in such a way as to be displayed in the conference program.
+Please add
+* (b) a  long abstract (approx.) 1000 words that describes and justifies the  workshop topic in more detail.
+We also ask that you upload
+* (c) a set of short abstracts for each paper in the workshop.

 # Submission Information